How to apply for a sponsor licence

 1.2.2 Suitability criteria

 The suitability criteria is a broader assessment.
-The Home Office will look at whether the organisation is “honest, dependable and reliable”, and capable of meeting the responsibilities that it expects from sponsors.
+The Home Office will look at whether the organisation is capable of meeting the responsibilities that it expects from sponsors.

 They will check that the sponsor:

-- Has the human resource and recruitment systems in place to meet — the Home Office may visit the sponsor for an assessment before or after the licence is granted
+- Has the human resource and recruitment systems in place to meet the sponsor duties — the Home Office may visit the sponsor for an assessment before or after the licence is granted.

-- Can offer a genuine vacancy which meets the criteria of the category of the visa and sponsor licence
+- Can offer genuine employment which meets the skill level and salary requirements of the category of the visa and sponsor licence

 The Home Office wants to be reassured that sponsors can live up to the “significant trust” that is placed in them when the licence is granted.